Clutter everywhere might seem like a joke sometimes, but it can actually have a detrimental effect on your productivity at work.

 4. Improved immunity

 If it has been awhile since your desk had a professional cleaning, you might have germs lingering on the surface from the sick coworker who stopped by.
 If you’re constantly noticing that you aren’t feeling well, you might want to blame other people in your office.
 However, it might be your desk that is causing the weakness to your immune system.
-Clear up the clutter and give your desk a wipe down with some disinfectant.
+Those who work in major cities like Detroit or Baltimore may already have weaker immune systems than those who work in the suburbs.
+There is no reason to add fuel to that fire.
+Clearing up the clutter and giving your desk a wipe down with some disinfectant could help minimize your exposure to illnesses.

 When life is moving along slowly at work, you may feel as though you aren’t contributing anything to the environment or that you have stopped reaching milestones.
 While the ultimate goal is to feel fulfilled in your career, you can also look to smaller accomplishments along the way.
 When you take the time to declutter your desk, you can feel good about checking an item off from your to-do list.
 Instead of looking at another project that hasn’t been completed, you can know that you achieved a small win.